- 1 What is Ragi?

 - Lower GI in sprouted ragi: Proportion of protein and fiber increases and that of starch decreases in sprouted ragi, and its overall impact is that sprouted ragi has a lower GI than the non-sprouted ones.

-Rinse ragi whole in freshwater several times and soak Ragi for at least 8 hours.
+- Rinse ragi seeds in fresh water several times and soak them for at least 8 hours.

-Keep this colander in a warm and dark place.
-Microwave oven is the best place to do so.
+- Keep this colander in a warm and dark place.
+A microwave oven is the best place to do so.
 Leave it for 8 to 10 hours.

 Use your sprouted ragi for whatever purpose you intend to.

 - For this, spread the sprouted ragi on a cloth and let it dry completely.
 You can dry it in sunlight or under the fan.
 If keeping it under sunlight then cover it with some mesh to protect it from dust and from birds too.
 I dried it under the fan on my dining table only.